Plutonomicon/plutarch-plutus/docs/GUIDE.md

 f = plam $ \x -> pcon $ PJust x
 -- Note that 'PMaybe' has a 'PlutusType' instance.
 ```
-> Aside: Notice how `PJust` contains Plutarch term.
-This is where `PlutusType` is especially useful - for building up Plutarch terms *dynamically* - i.e, from arbitrary Plutarch terms.
-You should prefer `pconstant` when you can build something up entirely from Haskell level constants.

 Or by using literals-
 ```haskell